CamdenClark/anchor-book/accounts/1-initialize.md

 account data in any way.
 All we do is mutate the data using our mutable reference to the account's data.
 Anchor will serialize the data back to bytes and update the account's data for us. {% endhint %}

+Next, we'll move on to writing our integration tests which verify that we have initialized our counter correctly.